 NMU figures heavily into all of this from a competitive/athletic standpoint, for it was during Nowry’s college years when he began to generate steam towards his ongoing Senior career.
 It is also important in terms of personal dynamics.
 Marquette is where he first met the majority of his closest friends, many of whom have gone on to become highly-reputable coaches.
 Spenser Mango, for instance, now presides over Nowry on the Army team.
 Joe Betterman runs Betterman Elite not far from Fort Carson, Colorado; and Nate Engel is virtually unavoidable in every wrestling discipline at this stage.

-There are others, of course, like Jonathan Drendel, with whom Nowry once roomed on campus and was Williams Baptist’s first head coach, as well as Paul Tellgren, whom while not yet a coach eyes opportunities in that realm and is intimately familiar with Nowry’s myriad eccentricities.
+There are others, of course, like Jonathan Drendel, with whom Nowry once roomed on campus and was Williams Baptist’s first head coach; as well as Paul Tellgren, who while not yet a coach, eyes opportunities in that realm and is intimately familiar with Nowry’s myriad eccentricities.

 Those on the outside of NMU’s eco-system who are accustomed to Nowry’s behavior would likely not be stunned to learn that he enjoyed a quick and smooth assimilation period when it came to making an impression on his NMU teammates as a freshman.